How Long to Spend

 Favorite Activities & Attractions

-- Bald Eagles & Other Wildlife: In the fall, Haines has more bald eagles than anywhere else in the world.
+- Bald Eagles & Other Wildlife: In the fall, Haines has more bald eagles than anywhere else in the United States.
 One great place to see them: the Chilkat Bald Eagle Preserve.
 Join a guided tour with Rainbow Glacier Adventures to look for eagles and more.